 Ancestral Sources is highly recommended for all users of ƒh.
 The availability of Ancestral Sources is frequently cited as a key reason to use Family Historian over other genealogy applications that do not have similar functionality.

-The first version of Ancestral Sources was released in 2010 and was a follow up to the successful ‘GEDCOM, an acronym for GEnealogical Data COMmunication, is a specification for exchanging genealogical data between different genealogy software.
+The first version of Ancestral Sources is a utility written by Nick Walker, designed to be used in conjunction with Family Historian to allow faster, more convenient creation of Census, Birth, Baptism, Marriage, Death and Burial/Cremation records. was released in 2010 and was a follow up to the successful ‘GEDCOM, an acronym for GEnealogical Data COMmunication, is a specification for exchanging genealogical data between different genealogy software.
 It is a file format that most genealogical programs and online trees recognise.
 Census’ that had appeared six years earlier.
-Ancestral Sources has been downloaded well over 27,000 times since then.
+Ancestral Sources has been downloaded well over 28,000 times since then.

 You can find out about the features included in the latest version of Ancestral Sources in our Ancestral Sources Version History page, visit the Ancestral Sources Download page and look at the Getting Started with Ancestral Sources guide.

 The full Ancestral Sources help included with the application is also available on the web here: Ancestral Sources Help (fhug.org.uk) and can be searched using the Knowledgebase search facility.